TV Tropes Needs Your Help

 - Paying for the Action Scene: Compensates the owner of a restaurant for blowing a massive hole in the floor.

 - Person of Mass Destruction: So far, we've seen him blow a massive hole in the floor of a restaurant with what appeared to be a gravity well and summoning a fucking meteor to flatten Law.
-Given that he's an Admiral, it's kind of to be expected.
+Given that he's an Admiral, it's kind of expected.

-- Power Incontinence: Apparently only recently got his Devil Fruit.
+- Power Incontinence: Apparently he only recently got his Devil Fruit.
 Which is somewhat frightening, considering how powerful it is and how proficient he is with using it already.
 He's yet to get the "I probably should warn people of incoming meteors" bit down, though, and it doesn't help that he can't see the size of the meteors he is bringing down or the collateral damage it could do.